Albro3459/StreamTrack/APP/README.md

         * Go to your project
         * Go to environmental variables under project settings
         * Add variable GOOGLE_SERVICES_PLIST with the **file** upload button as a Secret in both dev and production
-    * Expo will run the ```npx expo prebuild``` when you run the cloud build and it will copy the GoogleService-Info.plist to the ios folder for you!
+    * Expo will run the ```npx expo prebuild --platform ios``` when you run the cloud build and it will copy the GoogleService-Info.plist to the ios folder for you!
         * This is why you can NOT commit the ios folder because it will skip that step

 ### To run: